-The paper titled “CineCubes: aiding data workers gain insights from OLAP queries,” by Dimitrios Gkesoulis, Panos Vassiliadis and Petros Manousis proposes an interesting Human–Computer Interaction extension to cube processing based on a metaphor of movies given in acts to provide further insights over the results of a traditional OLAP query.
+The paper titled “CineCubes: aiding data workers gain insights from OLAP queries,” by Dimitrios Gkesoulis, Panos Vassiliadis and Petros Manousis proposes a Human–Computer Interaction extension to cube processing based on the metaphor of movies given in acts to provide further insights over the results of a traditional OLAP query.
 The proposed system, called CineCubes, receives an OLAP query as input and enriches it with auxiliary, explanatory queries that give context and extra details to the original one.
 Then, the results, along with important highlights that are extracted from them, are presented to the user as PowerPoint slides that are further accompanied with commenting text, which is transformed, into speech using text-to-speech synthesis.
-The findings of a user study assessing the system reveal interesting usage patterns along with a pressing need for concise results.
+The findings of a user study assessing the system reveal novel usage patterns along with a pressing need for concise results.

 The paper “Advanced Topic Modeling for Social Business Intelligence,” by Stefano Rizzi, Enrico Gallinucci and Matteo Golfarelli proposes to combine data with user generated contents to allow decision makers to improve their business activities.
 To do so, the authors propose the meta-stars approach to model topic hierarchies in ROLAP systems.
 The basic idea of the approach is to use meta modelling coupled with navigation tables and with dimension tables.
-Detailed formalizations of meta-stars model and querying expressiveness of the approach are given.
-The possible execution plans for queries on meta-stars and the related cost model to optimize them is nicely commented.
-A set of tests is proposed to evaluate the meta-star modeling for query performances and disk space.
+The paper gives detailed formalizations of the meta-stars model as well as the querying expressiveness of the approach.
+The paper also provides an execution plan strategy and a set of tests to validate the approach.

 The paper titled, “Slowly Changing Measures,” by Mathias Goller and Stefan Berger gives a systematic view of the possible techniques for dealing with changes in the way measures are computed.
-The authors use well-known ideas for handling dimension changes as a foundation to handle changing measures.
-One of the merits of the paper is the fact that it borrowed techniques, which are already normally adopted by practitioners who have to face that problem.
-Framing these techniques by analogy with the well known slowly changing dimensions and comparatively discussing their pros and cons is highly appreciated.
-The authors motivate nicely the problem and present their method through a representative set of examples.
+The authors use ideas for handling dimension changes as a foundation to handle changing measures.
+One of the merits of the paper is the fact that it borrows techniques, which are already normally adopted by practitioners who have to face that problem.
+After discussing the pros and cons of these techniques, the authors present their method through a representative set of examples.
 Each slowly changing measure type is tested in a proof-of-concept prototype.

-The paper titled “INDREX: In-Database Relation Extraction,” by Torsten Kilias, Alexander Loser and Periklis Andritsos, proposes INDREX, a complex system that allows users to describe so-called relation extraction tasks across documents and relational data stored in a RDBMS, being these tasks processed via SQL statements.
-In order to gain efficiency, INDREX is enhanced by means of built-in indexing structures and query optimization techniques that allow fast response times to be achieved.
-From semantics point-of-view, relation extraction tasks are enriched by white-box user-defined functions that further help the user to adapt extraction rules with existing domain specific data from RDBMS.
-Authors complete their analytical contributions by means of a comprehensive experimental evaluation performed in both a single pipelined DBMS (i.e., PostgreSQL) and a columnar-based massively parallel processing query engine (i.e., Cloudera Impala), which clearly show the effectiveness and efficiency of INDREX in supporting in-database relation extraction.
+The paper titled “INDREX: In-Database Relation Extraction,” by Torsten Kilias, Alexander Loser and Periklis Andritsos, proposes INDREX, a complex system that allows users to describe so-called relation extraction tasks across documents and relational data stored in a RDBMS, allowing these tasks to be processed via SQL statements.
+INDREX provides built-in indexing structures and query optimization techniques that enable fast response times.
+Semantically, relation extraction tasks are enriched by white-box user-defined functions to adapt extraction rules with existing domain specific data from RDBMS.
+The authors complement their analytical contributions by means of a comprehensive experimental evaluation performed in both a single pipelined DBMS (i.e., PostgreSQL) and a columnar-based massively parallel processing query engine (i.e., Cloudera Impala), which clearly show the effectiveness and efficiency of INDREX in supporting in-database relation extraction.

 BIO